lorforlinux/docs.beagleboard.io/boards/beagley/ai/03-design.rst

 .. todo:: Add details about all the schematic sections.

 If you want to know how BeagleY-AI is designed and the detailed specifications, then this chapter is for you.
-We are going to attept to provide you a short and crisp overview followed by discussing each hardware design element in detail.
+We are going to attempt to provide you a short and crisp overview followed by discussing each hardware design element in detail.

 .. tip:: For board files, 3D model, and more, you can checkout the `BeagleY-AI repository on OpenBeagle <https://openbeagle.org/beagley-ai/beagley-ai>`_.